 Hearts and Minds of The Well Project

 Hearts and Minds of The Well Project is a storytelling project that shines a spotlight on some of the extraordinary individuals who have been instrumental over the past 20 years in making The Well Project the organization it is today.
-This includes women living with HIV, members of our community advisory board and board of directors, staff members, partners, and other allies of The Well Project.
-A new story will be released each month over the next year to highlight the diversity of our community and the individuals who have contributed to the growth and development of The Well Project.
+In honor of our 20th anniversary year, we released 12 new stories between November 2022 and November 2023 to highlight the diversity of our community and the individuals who have contributed to the growth and development of The Well Project.

 Featuring: